shawes/ang-moh-in-the-east/_posts/2022-02-10-geylang-lei-cha.md

 layout: post
 title: Thunder tea rice
 hawker: Thunderbolt tea
 categories:
 - rice
 - geylang
 - kopitiam
 - hakka
 image: assets/images/geylang-lei-cha-1.jpg
 featured: true
 hidden: true
 rating: 5
 author: steve
+date: 2022-02-10 22:37 +0800
 ---
 I have previously professed my appreciation for [thunder tea rice]({% post_url 2019-09-24-joo-chiat-thunder-tea-rice %}) but it is not a common hawker dish, at least in the east, so when I see it I must try it.

 ![Relaxed view from coffee shop](/assets/images/geylang-lei-cha-5.jpg "Relaxed view from coffee shop")

 This stall encompasses the entire coffee shop, tucked away off Sims Ave.
-The area is surprisingly peaceful considering how close it is to the hustle and bustle of geylang.
+The area is surprisingly peaceful considering how close it is to the hustle and bustle of our red light district.

 ![Thunderbolt tea menu](/assets/images/geylang-lei-cha-3.jpg "Thunderbolt tea menu")

 The hawker asked if I wanted vegetarian or regular, I did not ask what the difference was, but the regular came with dried prawns, umami oompf.

-The flavour was quite different to what I had come to expect for thunder tea rice.
-Maybe this is a more original style flavour, more savoury with notacible tannins, as a wine drinker I find this pleasurable.
-The soup is noticable grittier and creamier though, tastes almost as if some nuts were ground in the process.
+The flavour was quite different to what I had come to expect from thunder tea rice.
+Perhaps this is a more original flavour, savoury with noticeable tea tannins.
+As a wine drinker I find this pleasurable.
+The soup is measurably grittier and creamier, as if some nuts were ground into the "thunder tea".

 ![Thunder tea rice ingredients](/assets/images/geylang-lei-cha-4.jpg "Thunder tea rice ingredients")

-I only ordered a small, but as you can see the portion sizes here are generous.
-The brown rice came with your standard mix of cabbage, beans, tofu, preserved radish, peanuts.
+I only ordered a small, but the portion sizes here are generous.
+The brown rice bowl came with your standard mix of cabbage, beans, tofu, preserved radish, peanuts.
 The green vegetable served with it was interesting though, reminded me of [sayur manis](https://www.npr.org/sections/thesalt/2014/08/14/340358325/sayur-manis-delicious-but-also-deadly-greens-from-borneo), the vegetable you commonly see on menus in Sabah.
 I've only ever seen it served once before in Singapore at [Tekong Seafood Restaurant](http://tekongseafood.com).

-You can't go wrong with a bowl of thunder tea rice.
+You can't go wrong with this bowl of thunder tea rice.

 **Price:** $4.50